What Is Tweening?

 How to Use DOTween

 DOTween extends Unity's built-in types with extension methods.
-You call a tween method directly on a Transform, Rigidbody, Material, or other component — no boilerplate needed.
+You call a tween method directly on a Transform, Rigidbody, Material, or other component.

 Basic Transform Tweens